kellyjonbrazil/jc/docs/parsers/ini.md

 Usage:

-    specify --ini as the first argument if the piped input is coming from an INI file
+    Specify --ini as the first argument if the piped input is coming from an INI file or any simple key/value pair file.
+Delimiter can be '=' or ':'.
+Missing values are supported.
+    Comment prefix can be '#' or ';'.
+Comments must be on their own line.

 Compatibility: